pieroproietti/get-eggs/documentation/HOWTO.md

-# how to get a colibri on Arch or Debian/Devuan/Ubuntu
+# How to get a colibri

 We are going to describe how to go from a minimal standard installation to a complete remasterable system using addaura.

+ This procedure work on Debian (buster, bulleye, bookworm), Devuan (chimaera and daedalus), Ubuntu (bionic, focal and jammy) and Arch rolling.

 ## Arch
 I started with latest version of archiso: `archlinux-2023.09.01-x86_64.iso`.